 Why do I need a premarital agreement?

-A premarital agreement or prenuptial agreement is not the most romantic thing to do prior to marriage but can save an enormous amount of money and stress if you get divorced.
-Even if you are not wealthy, if you are bringing either assets or you anticipate gifts from your parents or others into the marriage then it’s important to at least consider having a prenuptial agreement prepared.
+A premarital agreement, or prenuptial agreement, is not the most romantic thing to do prior to marriage but can save an enormous amount of money and stress if you get divorced.
+Even if you are not wealthy, if you are bringing either assets into the marriage or you anticipate gifts from your parents or others while you’re married, then it’s important to at least consider having a prenuptial agreement prepared.

 The short answer is to NOT “co-mingle” the property.
 The commingling property is where you take non-marital property and mix it with marital property.
 An example would be if you had an IRA prior to getting married and kept contributing to it after you were married.
 This causes the money to mix together and makes it hard for the court to determine exactly what was non-marital.

 A better solution is to keep the accounts separate or start a new account, leaving the old one untouched, while you are married.

 Can a premarital agreement (AKA antenuptial agreement) ever be invalid?